 Zoom in

 The spectra include the corrected (blue) and uncorrected (green) flux (F, FU) as well as the exposure spectrum (yellow; seconds per wavelength bin), and the atmospheric transmission spectrum (red) – smoothed to the FIFI-LS resolution.
 Also shown are the locations of prominent astrophysical lines (purple).
+One can add and remove the different curves from the figure by clicking on the labels below the figure panel.

 In regions of broad and/or relatively weak telluric absorption features, the corrected flux spectrum is expected to be accurate based on experience with both FIFI-LS and FORCAST.
 Some spectral regions (particularly at 63 µm) contain telluric features that cannot be corrected very well because they are either very sensitive to atmospheric conditions (and hence cannot be accurately modeled by ATRAN post-facto) or very deep and narrow (or both).
 (See the FIFI-LS data handbook for further discussion.)
 Hence, the uncorrected spectrum is also shown so that the user can assess the telluric correction.